jckantor/cbe30338-book/_build/html/_sources/Syllabus.md

 Python and hands-on control experiments are integrated into the course.
 Applications include chemical and biological reactors, separation processes, autonomous biomedical devices, and examples from other engineering disciplines.

-The lab sessions are largely devoted to hands-on coding and experimentation using the Temperature Control Laboratory.
+The lab sessions provide opportunities for hands-on coding and experimentation using the Temperature Control Laboratory.
 Students purchase their own copy of the device from [Amazon](https://www.amazon.com/TCLab-Temperature-Control-Lab/dp/B07GMFWMRY) or apmonitor.com.

 ## Learning Objectives